 Replace the second paragraph of Subsection 207.13 with the following:

 The quantities of Topsoil (Rocky) shall be measured by the actual volume of material placed, based on the measured area and depth designated in the Contract, or through another method approved by the Project Engineer.
-Removal of all concrete, asphalt, and other construction debris greater than 3 inches in any dimension for all topsoil placed and will not be measured and paid for separately but shall be included in the work.
+Include the cost of removing and disposing of non-native debris (concrete, asphalt, steel) in the unit price for Topsoil (Rocky).

 Subsection 207.14 shall include the following: